rpalovics/Alpenglow/docs/source/getting_started/3-five_minute_tutorial.rst

 	results['dcg'] = DcgScore(results)
 	results['dcg'].groupby((results['time']-results['time'].min())//86400).mean().plot()

+	plt.plot(daily_avg_dcg,"o-", label="popularity")
+	plt.legend()

 Matrix factorization, hyperparameter search
 -------------------------------------------

 The :py:class:`alpenglow.experiments.FactorModelExperiment` class implements a factor model, which is updated in an online fashion.
 After checking the documentation / source, we can see that the most relevant hyperparameters for this model are :python:`dimension` (the number of latent factors), :python:`learning_rate`, :python:`negative_rate` and :python:`regularization_rate`.
-For this experiment, we are not going to increase the default value of 10 for the factor dimension, and we are not going to need regularization, so we'll leave it at its default (0) as well.
-The learning rate and the negative rate will probably have to be tweaked.
+For this experiment, we are leaving the factor dimension at the default value of 10, and we don't need regularization, so we'll leave it at its default (0) as well.
+We will find the best negative rate and learning rate using grid search.

+We can run the :python:`FactorModelExperiment` similarly to the popularity model:

 .. code-block:: python